D-Coder135/Dice_Roller_Kotlin/README.md

 # Dice_Roller_Kotlin

-### A simple dice roller application build some basic concepts of Kotlin language.
+### A simple dice roller application build using some basic concepts of Kotlin language.